Touring Queensland Fund FAQs

 6. I don’t have all my tour dates and venues confirmed, should I still apply?

-It is important to ensure you evidence that 75% of the presenters on the tour are either confirmed, or are committed to presenting the work, if Arts Queensland funding is secured.
+You must provide evidence that 75% of the presenters on the tour are either confirmed or are committed to presenting the work if Arts Queensland funding is secured.
+This will support your demonstrating ‘a strong and achievable delivery plan’ as per the assessment criteria.

 A threshold of 75% provides flexibility for changing circumstances while ensuring the tour has the best possible chance to be delivered as planned and budgeted.